goreleaser/goreleaser/www/docs/ci/drone.md

 # Drone

-By default, drone does not fetch tags. `plugins/git` is used with default values, in most cases we'll need overwrite the `clone` step enabling tags in order to make `goreleaser` work correctly.
+By default, drone does not fetch tags. `plugins/git` is used with default values, in most cases we'll need overwrite the `clone` step enabling tags, so `goreleaser` work correctly.

 In this example we're creating a new release every time a new tag is pushed.